The most potent tips for running a 5K should be grounded on two vital fundamentals.

 Scientists say we are using less than 10% of our mental capability.

 I never had a lot of talent.
 Remember, I had a personal best of 15:19 for 5,000m in college and I was still able to run a 2.19 marathon.

 There are men in Japan who have never broken 14 minutes for 5K.
 That being said, have run 2.07-08 for the marathon distance.
 So, being weaker in one distance doesn’t mean you can’t achieve greatness in another.
 You just have to have the guts to see it through.

 A ‘busy’ mind is not a focused one.
 Calm yourself down about what everyone else is doing.

 The 5K involves sustaining high amounts of lactic acid within the blood stream.
 How do you train yourself to handle this?

 You do it by having a mindset of certainty.

 It doesn’t take much effort to run easy.
 What do you think takes more mental focus and creates fatigue the most?
 Jogging or running for longer periods of time at maximal effort?

-It takes more courage to get out of your comfort zone and you have to have an un-shatterable belief in what you are doing, regardless what your goal is to do anything that is uncomfortable.
+It takes more courage to get out of your comfort zone.
+In addition, you have to have a strong belief in what you are doing.

 Mental preparation is usually overlooked and it is physical conditioning where most runners spend most of their time and energy investing in.